jwmerrill/esbuild-null-mapping-repro/README.md

 ### See the problem Safari

 Open `index.html` in Safari 18.3.
-Try to open the included source file `dummy.js`.
+Open dev tools, and try to navigate to `dummy.js` in the "Sources" panel.
 It is not available because the null mappings cause Safari to fail to show any source files from the source map.

 Chrome (135.0.7049.28) and Firefox (137.0b9) succeed in showing source files even in the presence of the null mappings.